 2/ The Bristol Weekenders: Weekends of arts events from a wide range of artistic disciplines and organisations at venues around the city.
 The weekends are produced by a variety of partners as part of a programme celebrating Bristol’s history, present-day cultural achievements and plans for the future.
 Further details below.

-The plan in 2016, therefore, is to have a celebration of the city that builds on Bristol Cultural Development Partnership projects that in the past have celebrated Brunel (2006) and the aviation industry (2010), and commemorated Bristol’s connections to the First World War (2014).
+Bristol800, therefore, is a celebration of the city that builds on Bristol Cultural Development Partnership projects that in the past have celebrated Brunel (2006) and the aviation industry (2010), and commemorated Bristol’s connections to the First World War (2014).

-There’s also the potential to build on Bristol being European Green Capital in 2015 and initial discussions around submitting a bid to be European Capital of Culture 2023.
+It also has the potential to build on Bristol being European Green Capital in 2015 and initial discussions around submitting a bid to be European Capital of Culture 2023.

 Bristol800 Weekenders: Forthcoming/